kimwalisch/primecount/README.md

 ## C API

 Include the ```<primecount.h>``` header to use primecount's C API.
-All functions that are part of primecount's C API return ```-1``` in case an error occurs and print an error message to the standard error stream.
+All functions that are part of primecount's C API return ```-1``` in case an error occurs and print the corresponding error message to the standard error stream.

 ```C
 #include <primecount.h>